joelparkerhenderson/system-quality-attributes/doc/upgradability/index.md

 </span>

+**Define upgradable:** <span data-chatgpt-prompt="define upgradable (computers and software)">Upgradable refers to the ability of a computer or software to be upgraded or improved with newer or better components or versions.
+This may involve replacing or adding hardware components such as RAM, hard drives, or graphics cards, or upgrading to a newer version of software.
+An upgradable system or software is designed with the flexibility to be expanded or improved over time, allowing for increased performance, functionality, or compatibility with new technologies.</span>

 ## See Also

 * [Wikipedia: upgradability](https://wikipedia.org/wiki/upgradability)

 * [Dictionary: upgrade](https://www.dictionary.com/browse/upgrade): Upgrade. an increase or improvement. a new version, improved model, etc. an increase or improvement in one's service, accommodations, privileges, or the like.

-* [OpenAI: upgradable](https:://openai.com): <span data-chatgpt-prompt="define upgradable (computers and software)">Upgradable refers to the ability of a computer or software to be upgraded or improved with newer or better components or versions.
-This may involve replacing or adding hardware components such as RAM, hard drives, or graphics cards, or upgrading to a newer version of software.
-An upgradable system or software is designed with the flexibility to be expanded or improved over time, allowing for increased performance, functionality, or compatibility with new technologies.</span>